FlySafair: Services

-In-Flight Service
+In-flight service

-FlySafair offers food and drinks as a buy-on-board programme.
+FlySafair offers food and drinks as a buy-on-board programme, partnering up with Tourvest.
 FlySafair also offers a monthly magazine on board named In Flight.
 It was also the first airline in South Africa to offer card payments aboard their flights.

 On their international routes they offer a pre-packed meal at no charge, with other food and drink options for sale.
 For hygienic reasons, the In Flight magazine is currently only in digital format.

-FlySafair Holidays

-FlySafair launched their Holidays programme in May 2021, partnering with local company Tripco to combine flights and accommodation.